shettyprerna2607/FocusLens-AI/README.md

 2. **Earn Credits**: Spend time on productive sites (GitHub, StackOverflow, etc.) to earn **1 credit every 5 minutes**.
 3. **Spend Credits**: Distracting sites (Netflix, Instagram, etc.) cost **1 credit per minute**.
 4. **Don't Go Bankrupt**: If your balance hits zero, distracting sites will be blocked until you earn more credits!

-## 📄 License

-This project is open-source.
-Feel free to use and modify it!